Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Background and Related Work

 The distributed and uninspectable nature of FL exposes it to various adversarial attacks and security risks.
 These attacks generally fall into two broad categories: (1) inferring clients' confidential training data from the model gradients and (2) degrading the performance of the trained global model \cite{FLadvances}.

 Gradient inversion algorithms, for example, can reveal information about the private training data by iteratively updating a randomly initialized sample to match its gradient update with the actual model gradient.
-These algorithms are particularly effective in the early stages of training where the gradients contain more information about the training data \cite{zhao2020idlg, geiping2020inverting, yin2021see, hatamizadeh2023gradient}.
-Countermeasures to these inversion attacks include increasing training batch sizes \cite{yin2021see}, implementing differential privacy techniques to add noise to model gradients \cite{hoang2023enabling, kaissis2021end}, compressing model gradients \cite{lin2017deep, tsuzuku2018variance}, and employing cryptographic strategies such as homomorphic encryption to secure the gradients \cite{aono2017privacy}.
+These algorithms are particularly effective in the early stages of training where the gradients contain more information about the training data \cite{hatamizadeh2023gradient}.
+Countermeasures to these inversion attacks include increasing training batch sizes \cite{yin2021see}, implementing differential privacy techniques to add noise to model gradients \cite{hoang2023enabling, kaissis2021end}, and compressing model gradients \cite{ tsuzuku2018variance}.

-Since the FL server cannot access and inspect the client training data, FL is also vulnerable to attacks from Byzantine clients \cite{lamport2019byzantine}, which may either submit corrupted model parameters (model poisoning) or use tampered data for training (data poisoning) \cite{shejwalkar2021manipulating, bagdasaryan2020backdoor, cao2020fltrust, zhou2021deep, tolpegin2020data, fang2020local}.
-To counter these, several algorithms have been developed to exclude models whose parameters significantly deviate from the norm \cite{blanchard2017machine, yin2018byzantine, cao2020fltrust}.
-Other approaches use the client models to inversely derive training data and then exclude models if their derived data significantly diverges from other models.
-Alternatively, some solutions assume that the FL server holds a clean and secret validation dataset to evaluate and potentially exclude poorly performing client models from the aggregation process \cite{xie2019zeno, prakash2020mitigating}.
+Since the FL server cannot inspect the client training data, FL is also vulnerable to attacks from Byzantine clients, which may either submit corrupted model parameters (model poisoning) or use tampered data for training (data poisoning) \cite{tolpegin2020data}.
+To counter these, several algorithms have been developed to exclude models whose parameters significantly deviate from the norm \cite{ cao2020fltrust}.
+Alternatively, some solutions assume that the FL server holds a clean and secret validation dataset to evaluate and potentially exclude poorly performing client models from the aggregation process \cite{xie2019zeno}.
 Beyond algorithmic defenses, addressing malicious attacks in FL can also be achieved through system-level enhancements, particularly by integrating with identity and access management (IAM) services \cite{li2023appflx}.
-Such integration enables the creation of secure federations that permit only trusted and known clients to participate in FL experiments, thus fundamentally resolving security concerns at their root.
+Such integration enables the creation of secure federations that permit only trusted and known clients to participate in FL experiments, thus alleviating security concerns at their root.